luise/ray/README.md

 and call the `rayCluster.setImage(<image>)` function in `rayExample.js` to use this image in your cluster.

+## Images
+Since Ray doesn't publish Docker images, the images used in this blueprint are just built from the Ray source (as described [here](https://ray.readthedocs.io/en/latest/install-on-docker.html#build-docker-images)) and pushed to Luise's public DockerHub registry.
+There is no guarantee that the images will have the latest version of Ray (in fact, they most likely won't), but you can always [build your own image](https://ray.readthedocs.io/en/latest/install-on-docker.html#build-docker-images) from the Ray source, push it your public Docker image registry, and change the image used in `rayExample.js` using the `setImage` method.

 ## Notes
 * The head node runs an extra Redis shard on a random port.
 Right now it isn't possible to configure the random ports, and they don't fall within a certain